Welcome to the COINS summer school 2019 on Security Applications

 Marina Krotofil, BASF – Security of industrial control systems

-Nicola Linty, Politecnico di Torino – Security aspects of global navigation satellite systems (GNSS)
+Nicola Linty, Finnish Geospatial Research Institute (FGI-NLS) – Security aspects of global navigation satellite systems (GNSS)

-Luca Tosoni, UiO – EU cybersecurity act and experience with GDPR after one year
+Luca Tosoni, UiO – EU cybersecurity act, NIS directive, experience with GDPR after one year and “anti-encryption” legislation

 Titles of sessions might change while we finalize the programme.